TheBigBookMan/grad-dip/Information Technology/Topic 2- Networks.md

 				- Wi-fi has no collisions because the WAP allocates time for each client to transmit
 				- WAP is connected to the ethernet switch which is connected to the wired devices through ethernet. the frames are sent from wired to the switch to the WAP and then wirelessly transported to the wireless devices
 			- Wireless devices connect to the WAP and frames are sent between wireless and wired devices, process transparent that devices cannot distinguish between wired and wireless devices
-	2. **Data Link Layer**- controls who can transmit on the medium at any given time
-		- data- frames
-		- Layer- MAC and LLC (physucal addressing)
-	3. **Network Layer**- establishes pathways between devicves
-		- data- packets
-		- layer- path determination and IP (logical addressing)
-			- Host addressing and how packets are sent between networks
-			- **Internet Protocol Version 4 (IPv4)**- Most popular layer 3 protocol
-				- Offers global addressing and allows hosts to send data to other hosts around the world
-				- **IP Addresses**- generally writtedn as dotted decimal number like 192.168.0.1- each number is 8-bit cant exceed 255.
-IP Address assignment done by comany called ICANN that set up policy for global Domain Name System
-				- The IP data is stored in the **frame** data within the packet
-	1. **Transport Layer**- error correction and flow control
-		- data- segments
-		- layer- end to end connections and reliability
-	2. **Session Layer**- provides APIs for aplpication software to manage the connection
-		- data- data
-		- layer- interhost communication
-	3. **Presentation Layer**- compression and encryption
-		- data- data
-		- layer- data representation and encryption
-	4. **Application Layer**- application that isusing the data (web browsers etc)
-		- data- data
-		- layer- network process to application
-	- Common protocols for each layer
-		1. **Physiucal/DataLink layers (1, 2)**-
 		-  **Eethernet**- (over fibre or unshielded twisted pair)
 			- Common set of layer1/2 protocols
 			- Layer 1 it usually uses copper wire but can use fibre optic
 			- Consists of over 50 protocols of different mediums and speeds
 			- used to use **Bus topology**-
 				- Uussed to use coaxial cable
 				-  betweeen all hosts in network (**bus topology)**-
 				- all nodes are connected to a single cable, if one cable is broken then entire segment breaks
 				- Many  collisions can happen with this netwrosk
 			- Moved to **Star Topology**-
 				- with hub in the middel connecting the hosts,
 				- implenments the spoke-hub paradigm where every host is connected to the central hub and this decides what messages to transmit-- most common paradigm
 				- Cable usually UTP
 				- Collision still an issue

+	1. **Data Link Layer**- controls who can transmit on the medium at any given time
+		- data- frames
 		-  **Ethernet frame**- Pack of data at layer 2 called frame
 					- contains three main sections
 						- **Header**- contains information about the frame (metadata) and includes which host the frame is intended for (Destination MAC Address), who sent it (Source MAC Address) and what kind of data the payload contains (Ether Type)
-							- **MAC (Media Access Control) Address**- contained in the header and are used to identify different hosts on the network
+							- **Data-Link Lyaer- MAC (Media Access Control) Address**- contained in the header and are used to identify different hosts on the network
 							- In ethernet network each **Network Interface Card (NIC)** of all hosts has a uniqie MAX address in the hardware
 							- Uses hexadecimal number- A3:B4:27:AF:2E
 							- When hosts receives packer on the network, it looks to see if the destination MAC address of the packet matches its own MAX address, if not then it ignores the packet/frame
 							- MAC Table can handle around 8000 MAC Addresses so it's not great for very large networks
+							- Host needs to know the MAC address of another host to send
 						- **Payload**- the data to be sent
 						- **CRC Checksum**- provices information to check if data has been corrupted
 				- **Ethernet Hub**- accept data on one port and send data out all other ports